Our free membership, business.com+, takes the pain out of choosing new business services.

 Did You Know?Did you know

-However, Amazon began selling more than just books and the concept exploded.
+However, Amazon began selling more than just books, and the concept exploded.
 At the same time, shipping companies, such as UPS and FedEx, saw the promise of this digital retail world boosting their businesses, too.
 Today, Amazon is the undisputed e-commerce leader, with offshoots such as Amazon Prime, Amazon Prime Video and its own digital devices like Amazon Alexa.
 There are even Amazon business features that help small businesses operate.

-Many have enthusiastically adopted the tool as the answer to creating original content at scale.
-It can output human-like text and engage in conversation with users, making it a helpful assistant for tasks, such as copywriting, dealing with customer inquiries and automating workflows.
+Many have enthusiastically adopted the tool as the answer to generating content at scale.
+It can output human-like text and engage in conversation with users, making it a helpful assistant for tasks such as copywriting, dealing with customer inquiries and automating workflows.
 It can also offer insights and forecasts.
 Now, not only are other technology companies like Google, Microsoft and Meta racing to build a better chatbot, but everyday businesses are figuring out how best to incorporate AI tech into their operations for better efficiency.

 The internet space isn’t the only sector undergoing massive changes.
 Here’s a glance at some other industries facing digital disruption, the companies doing the disruption and how businesses like yours may be affected.